Florine0928/sysconf/README.md

 ## Simple Rice Management utility for Linux
 ## Features

-- Frontend to Swaybg, Feh, Matugen and Pywal.
+- Frontend to Swaybg, Feh and Pywal.
 - Supports X.org and Wayland
 - Multiple bars supported such as Eww, AGS, Waybar and Polybar
 - Dynamic Switching between Dark and Light mode